makrai/notes/busso-2509-msp-podcast.md

 * Fig. 2.
 Histogram showing the distribution of speaking turn durations
 * Fig. 3.
 Histogram showing the number of files in the MSP-Podcast 2.0 corpus by the number of valid annotations.
-Each file has at least five annotations.
+Each file has at least five annotations

 # V. Organization and Sharing of the Corpus